h2oai/h2o-3/h2o-docs/src/product/upgrade/H2OBenefits.md

 K-Means | A method to uncover groups or clusters of data points often used for segmentation.
 It clusters observations into k certain points with the nearest mean.
 Anomaly Detection | Identify the outliers in your data by invoking a powerful pattern recognition model.
 Deep Learning | Model high-level abstractions in data by using non-linear transformations in a layer-by-layer method.
 Deep learning is an example of unsupervised learning and can make use of unlabeled data that other algorithms cannot.
-Naïve Bayes | A probabilistic classifier that assumes the value of a particular feature is unrelated to the presence or absence of any other feature, given the class variable.
+Naïve Bayes | A probabilistic classifier that assumes the value of a particular feature is unrelated to the presence or absence of any other feature, given the class variable.
 It is often used in text categorization.

 ### Scoring Models with Confidence
 Score Tool | Description